San Pietro Caveoso

-San Pietro Caveoso, also known as "Saint Peter and Saint Paul Church" is a Catholic worship place situated in the Sassi of Matera.
+San Pietro Caveoso, also known as "Saint Peter and Saint Paul Church" is a Catholic church situated in the Sassi of Matera.

-The front is in baroque style and presents three portals.
+The front is in the baroque style and presents three portals.
 Over each portal there is a niche with statues.
 They show the "Madonna of the mercy", "Saint Peter" (over the left portal) and "Saint Paul" (over the right portal).
 The side niches are surmounted by two rectangular windows and the central one by two single-lancet windows.
 There is a rose window and a bell tower with a pyramidal cusp on it.